 Initialize Port(s)

-Unit 1 💌

 From Port 1 💌

-То Port 1 💌
+To Port 1 💌

-MAC Address
+MAC Address 00:00:00:00:00

-SALAN GALALGA Apply
+DAC DI DACD DAC Apply

-Figure 6-76.
-Initialize Ports (MAC based 802.1x)
+Figure 6- 98.
+Initialize Port(s) window (MAC based 802.1x)

-To initialize ports, first choose the switch in the switch stack by using the Unit pull-down menu, then the range of ports in the From and To field.
+To initialize ports, first choose the range of ports in the From and To field.
 Then the user must specify the MAC address to be initialized by entering it into the MAC Address field and checking the corresponding check box.
 To begin the initialization, click Apply.

-NOTE: The user must first globally enable 802.1X in the Advanced Settings window in the Configuration folder before initializing ports.
+NOTE: The user must first globally enable 802.1X in the Switch Information (Advanced Settings) window in the Configuration folder before initializing ports.
 Information in the Initialize Ports Table cannot be viewed before enabling 802.1X.